fokosun/Checkpoint1/README.md

 ## Classes
 - Data: The main dictionary, a static associative array that contains urban words
-- Dictionary: CRUD implememntaions and Ranking.
+- Dictionary: CRUD implementations and Ranking System Implementation.

 ## Testing
  Phpunit 5.0* was used for testing the classes.